Business Economics (MSc)Back

 - research project design, implementation and management

 The course has an excellent employment track record and every year, our graduates pursue challenging careers in the private and public sectors.
-MSc graduates have obtained employment in a wide range of areas at home and abroad, including management consulting, the financial and banking sectors, private sector, public sector, research institutes, and the education sector.
+MSc graduates have obtained employment in a wide range of areas at home and abroad, including management consulting, the financial and banking sectors, the private sector, the public sector, research institutes, and the education sector.

 On successful completion of this programme, students should be able to: